 Dr. Wedge is the originator of "strategic child-focused family therapy," which empowers parents to help their children heal without labeling them with so-called "psychiatric disorders" or medicating them with psychotropic drugs.

 Dr. Wedge earned her bachelor's degree and her doctorate at the University of Chicago (where she was a Danforth Foundation Fellow), and had a post-doctoral fellowship at the Hastings Center for Bioethics in New York.
 She has taught at the California State University, East Bay, the College of the Art Institute of Chicago and the Chicago YMCA Community College.
-She is a popular speaker at national and international professional conferences, including the Milton Erickson Foundation Brief Therapy Conference and the California Association of Marriage and Family Therapists Annual Conferences.
-She is also a frequent speaker at parenting and educational groups.
+She is a popular speaker at national and international professional conferences and is also a frequent speaker at parenting and educational groups.